Middle Common Room

 The Choir of St Hilda's College, Oxford

 The Choir of St Hilda's College is enjoying great success.
 Recent years have seen the choir play an increasingly active role in college, performing at such events as the Founder's Day service and Carols on the Stairs and at the termly college concerts.
 The choir represented college further afield too, singing at choral evensongs in the University Church and at Oriel college.
 Recent highlights are our performances of Faure's Requiem, Handel's Messiah and Vivaldi's Gloria.
-The Choir Manager is Emma Hall.
-Email Emma for further information.
+Please contact our Musical Director for further information.

 Rehearsals: in the JdP or college chapel on Fridays from 5.15pm until 6.45pm.